 In trying to meet the deadline, Mikey has to cope with weekend crowds, hamburger cravings, a girl with a fox tattoo, Jedi Knights, and a bunch of footie supporters who are hell bent on getting their hands on those lucky boots.

 Mikey always thought Karma was a myth.
 But he may just become a believer.

 Author Rossco Robertson’s debut novel is published with the support of South Sydney Football Club.
-It is available in paperback and as an eBook.

 The Boots is a story about: